 - If you own a subsale property that has an existing connection to the IWK system then you must apply for a change of ownership to reconnect your water supply.

 Residential homes which are connected to the IWK public sewage treatment plant will be billed RM32 once every four months or RM8 per month.
 Should there be a backflow of sewage into your premises or an overflowing manhole due to blockage along the public sewer pipes, IWK personnel will be at your service upon contact.
 For more information on the sewage services offered to domestic customers, read IWK’s FAQ page.

 Connecting your cooking gas supply at home

 The majority of Malaysian households depend on propane gas cylinders as piped gas is not yet readily available across Malaysia.
-Only a handful of fortunate folk have access to piped gas which is supplied by Gas Malaysia, including those living in urban areas such as the Federal Territory of Kuala Lumpur, Ampang, Cyberjaya and Damansara.
+Only a handful of fortunate folk has access to piped gas which is supplied by Gas Malaysia, including those living in urban areas such as the Federal Territory of Kuala Lumpur, Ampang, Cyberjaya and Damansara.
 Gas Malaysia is also available in selected northern regions such as Ipoh, Bayan Lepas, Georgetown and Sungai Petani.
 The following complete list details Gas Malaysia’s Areas of Availability.